 If you don’t have a recent pension statement, the best way to find out your current pension value is to contact your pension provider.
 If you can’t remember who your pension provider is and you’re trying to trace a workplace pension, contact your former employer and they should be able to tell you who the provider is.

 If you’re still struggling - perhaps because you can’t get hold of your previous employer - then you can try the Pension Tracing Service.
 This is a database of pension plans that allows you to search for your employer’s name, to see if there’s a record of their pension provider.

 Using the Pension Tracing Service

 You can contact the Pension Tracing Service in several ways.
 You can search the Pension Tracing Service’s database online, phone the service on 0345 6002 537 or write to them at this address: The Pension Service 9, Mail Handling Site A, Wolverhampton, WV98 1LU.

 Bear in mind that the Pension Tracing Service can only provide contact details for pension providers: it won’t tell you whether you have a pension or how much your pension is worth.
 To find out confidential information about your pension you’ll need to contact your pension provider directly.

-PensionBee can locate and combine your old pensions
+PensionBee can combine and transfer your old pensions

-If you want to combine your pensions into a PensionBee plan, we can match your pensions information with our database to locate your pension.
+If you want to combine your pensions into a PensionBee plan, we can try and match your pensions information with our database to locate your pensions.
 We just need a bit of basic information to start looking, including some of your personal details, the name of your old pension provider and your policy number (if you have it at hand).
 The more information you can provide, the faster we can find and transfer your money.
 If you can’t provide any of this information, PensionBee won’t be able to locate your old pension.

 Last edited: 21-03-2022